langchain-ai/langchainjs/libs/langchain-google-vertexai-web/README.md

 ## Authorization

-Authorization is either done through the use of an API Key, if it is supported for the service you're using, or a Google Cloud Service Account.
+Authorization is done through a Google Cloud Service Account.

 To handle service accounts, this package uses the `google-auth-library` package, and you may wish to consult the documentation for that library